Your location is: Home > Product knowledge > What is a Grain Bucket Elevator?

 What are the advantages of a grain bucket elevator?

-The vertical structure of the grain bucket elevator is ideal for space-constrained environments such as tall grain silos and multi-story processing workshops.
-It can lift grain from the ground to the silo, with heights ranging from 3 to 50 meters, and customizable heights.
-It boasts a large lifting capacity of up to 100 cubic meters.
+The Grain Bucket Elevator features a vertical structure, making it ideal for space-constrained environments such as tall silos and multi-story processing halls.
+It lifts grain from the ground to the silo at heights ranging from 3 to 50 meters, with customizable heights available.
+It has a lifting capacity of up to 100 cubic meters.
 It is available in both open and sealed configurations.
-The sealed configuration prevents moisture and dust contamination during grain transportation.
-For particularly dusty materials, we also offer a dust removal system, which directly draws dust generated during transportation into a dust collector for purification.
-The hopper type (deep, shallow, or angled) can be selected based on the properties of the material being lifted, and the adjustable bucket size and speed can accommodate different grain types and moisture levels.
+The sealed configuration prevents moisture and dust contamination during grain transport.
+For particularly dusty materials, we also offer a dust collection system that directs dust generated during transport to a dust collector for purification.
+A mobile version is available for applications requiring frequent changes in workstations.
+The hopper type (deep, shallow, or inclined) can be selected based on the characteristics of the material being lifted, and the adjustable hopper size and speed accommodate varying grain types and moisture levels.

 How does a grain bucket elevator work?